 Urban Bird Project is located in San Antonio, Texas—originally named Yanawana meaning place where I rest in Carrizo/Comecrudo language or Spirit Waters in Pajalate which refers to the San Antonio River as a source of life.
-Yanawana’s original inhabitants held deep ties to the local land and animals—diligently documenting its ecological importance through ancestral wisdom passed down through generations.
+Yanawana’s original inhabitants hold deep ties to the local land and animals—diligently documenting its ecological importance through ancestral wisdom passed down through generations.

 Who We Are